 Companies of foreign interest may apply to obtain temporary residence and employment permits for third-country national employees by investing a minimum amount of €200.000 in the bank account of the company in Cyprus and operating through suitable offices.

 Such companies may employ up to five directorship/managerial level staff with a minimum gross monthly salary of €4.000, up to ten middle management level staff with minimum gross monthly salary of €2.000 and specialists of certain professions with a minimum gross wage of €2.000.
-The maximum allowed number of specialists to be employed is based on the annual turnover of the company, or the company that was operating abroad prior to its relocation to Cyprus.
+The maximum allowed number of specialists to be employed is based on the annual turnover of the company.

 Temporary residence and work permits are valid for up to two years and are renewable, while families of employees holding such permits may apply and receive temporary residence permits under the family reunification procedure.